zipzit/Covid-Bluetooth-Stethoscope/Solution_Concepts.md

 - What do doctors currently use for pulse oximetry, and how is it sterilized between patients?
 - Does the Doctor need both oximetry and lung audio info at exactly the same time?

+Mike Vang's question:
+- When working with a patient incubating covid-19 (test positive and can spread it; not familiar with medical jargon), which area around the patient is most dangerous?
+(I assume the a cone shape in the front of the patient.)
+And can you determine the shape & size of that area?
+I assume taking a patients breath from the back and taking a person's SpO2 reading, say from the side, is the safest for HCP's?

 ### Solution Space 1:   Quick and Simple and Dirty - Stethoscope Only ###